sagemath/trac_to_gh/Issue 1968.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-2.10.1",
-    "title": "notebook -- remove capability of using live tutorial for users not signed in to the notebook server", "type": "issue",
+    "title": "[with patch; with positive review] notebook -- remove capability of using live tutorial for users not signed in to the notebook server", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/1968",
     "user": "https://github.com/williamstein"